-who prioritize safety listed sidewalks and crosswalks to access stops and stations as a top reason for feeling safe.1
+who consider safety an important factor listed sidewalks and crosswalks to access stops and stations as a top reason for feeling safe.1

 Feel safer waiting

 Customers feel most vulnerable when they're waiting at stops and stations.
 Waiting at night and when there are fewer people around heighten customers' need to feel safe.
 The presence of UTA employees, having better lighting, decreasing wait times, and clearly marking security cameras significantly increases customers' sense of safety.